Rookout/docs/docs/python-container-tutorial.md

 <div class="rookout-org-info"></div>

 Configuration is where you can get fancy.
 You have got additional options up your sleeve:
-1. Move options from environment variables to secret or configuration managers.
+1. Move options to secret or configuration managers.
 2. If you are using a [Rookout Controller](etl-controller-intro), set up the remote host and port configuration.
 3. Dig deeper into other options available right [here](python-setup#sdk-api).